IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/running_tests.rst

 .. code-block:: bash

     $ cd src/blenderbim/

     $ make test-tool # Test everything
     $ make test-tool MODULE=foo # Only test a single module

+    # If you're on Windows, and don't want to use make, use:
+    $ pytest test/tool # Test everything
+    $ pytest test/tool/test_foo.py # Only test a single module

 BlenderBIM Add-on tests
 -----------------------